705-719-3996 705-719-3998

 My practice provides gastroenterology services covered by OHIP, which includes diagnostic and therapeutic services, including reports to referring physicians and copies to other involved specialists.

-Procedures include gastroscopy, sigmoidoscopy, colonoscopy, removal of polyps, treatment of gastrointestinal bleeding, and ERCP (endoscopy of the biliary tree and pancreas - including but not limited to treatment of benign and malignant obstruction of the bile ducts).
-I previously performed EUS, but this service is now provided at RVH by Dr Kyle Fortinsky.
+Procedures include gastroscopy, sigmoidoscopy, colonoscopy, removal of polyps, treatment of acute and chronic gastrointestinal bleeding, and other therapeutic procedures such as removal of food boluses and dilation of strictures.
+I previously performed EUS and ERCP, but these services are now provided at RVH by Dr Kyle Fortinsky.

 Some reports and requests for information (such as to insurance companies, lawyers etc) are not covered by OHIP, and these may require discussion of fees as defined and laid out by OMA (Ontario Medical Association).